Amalie Skram: Literary career

 She is recognized as an early and strong proponent of what has come to be known as the women's movement, setting the early European trend.
-Her works, which had been generally forgotten with her death, were rediscovered and received strong recognition in the 1960s.
-Several of her works are currently available in recent translations to English.
+Her works, which had been generally forgotten after her death, were rediscovered and received strong recognition in the 1960s.
+Several of her works are currently available in recent translations into English.

 Legacy

 The Amalie Skram prize is a travel stipend that has been awarded annually since 1994 to Norwegian authors who show exceptional skill in addressing women's issues.
 The street Amalie Skrams Allé in the Valby district of Copenhagen is named after her.

 A statue of Skram by Maja Refsum (1897–1986) was unveiled at Convent Garden (Klosterhaugen) in Bergen 1949.
 A bronze bust by Per Ung was installed in Bispebjerg Cemetery in Copenhagen in 1996.
 A marble bust by Ambrosia Tønnesen (1859–1948) is in Bergen Public Library.

 She was also honored with a Norwegian postage stamp in 1996.

 Amalie Skram Upper Secondary School is named after the author.

 In recent years, Skram's reputation has been tarnished by revelations about her antisemitism.
 In letters written to her future husband Erik Skram in the early 1880s, she refers to an acquaintance as a "disgusting, little Jewess" and calls George and Edvard Brandnes "power-hungry, revenge-thirsty Jew talents."
 She writes that as a "race," Jews are "loathsome."
 Erik Skram responded to her bigotry with great disappointment, which appeared to provoke some change: Amalie Skram confessed in a subsequent letter to him that "most of all, I would like to learn to erase my hate, learn to love them–and perhaps you can help me with that."